Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Abstract

 \section{Abstract}

-With the advancement of neuromorphic chips, implementing Federated Learning (FL) with Spiking Neural Networks (SNNs) potentially offers a more energy-efficient schema for collaborative learning across various resource-constrained edge devices.
-However, one significant challenge in the FL systems is that the data from different clients are often non-independently and identically distributed (non-IID), with label skews presenting substantial difficulties in various federated SNN learning tasks.
-In this study, we propose a practical post-hoc framework named FedLEC to address the challenge.
-This framework penalizes the corresponding local logits for locally missing labels to enhance each local model's generalization ability.
-Additionally, it leverages the pertinent label distribution information distilled from the global model to mitigate label bias.
-Extensive experiments with three different structured SNNs across five datasets (i.e., three non-neuromorphic and two neuromorphic datasets) demonstrate the efficiency of FedLEC.
-Compared to seven state-of-the-art FL algorithms, FedLEC achieves an average accuracy improvement of approximately 11.59\% under various label skew distribution settings.
+The energy efficiency of deep spiking neural networks (SNNs) aligns with the constraints of resource-limited edge devices, positioning SNNs as a promising foundation for intelligent applications leveraging the extensive data collected by these devices.
+To address data privacy concerns when deploying SNNs on edge devices, federated learning (FL) facilitates collaborative model training by leveraging data distributed across edge devices without transmitting local data to a central server.
+However, existing FL approaches struggle with label-skewed data across devices, which leads to drift in local SNN models and degrades the performance of the global SNN model.
+In this paper, we propose a novel framework called FedLEC, which incorporates intra-client label weight calibration to balance the learning intensity across local labels and inter-client knowledge distillation to mitigate local SNN model bias caused by label absence.
+Extensive experiments with \emph{three} different structured SNNs across \emph{five} datasets (i.e., \emph{three} non-neuromorphic and \emph{two} neuromorphic datasets) demonstrate the efficiency of FedLEC.
+Compared to \emph{eight} state-of-the-art FL algorithms, FedLEC achieves an average accuracy improvement of approximately 11.59\% for the global SNN model under various label skew distribution settings.